case study · 5 min read

 • Crew skillset: plaster restoration experience matters; many drywall-only insulators do not handle this well

-The partner contractor for this job had a plaster-restoration specialist who handled the patching as a separate post-spray pass.
+The lead technician for this job had a plaster-restoration specialist who handled the patching as a separate post-spray pass.

 The on-site assessment + quote